MPC-Pipe: an Efficient Pipeline Scheme for Secure Multi-party Machine Learning Inference: Acknowledgment

+We choose a modified CrypTen~\cite{crypten2020} as our baseline.
+CrypTen is based on PyTorch, and it supports efficient MPC operations on GPUs.
+Given the wide use of GPUs, particularly in training, we focus on implementing MPC-Pipe on GPUs.
+Other MPC frameworks ~\cite{kumar2020cryptflow, delphi, mp-spdz, gazzele, chameleon, secureml, fis} either do not use semi-honest security model or do not fully support GPUs.
+Thus, we choose CrypTen for its full support on GPUs and its support of the semi-honest threat model.

+The original CrypTen does not separate the offline (Beaver Triple generation) and the online phase.
+However, the real-time performance of MPC is not dependent on the offline phase since the Beaver Triple generation is done out of the critical path.
+We thus modified CrypTen to separate the offline phases from the online phases.
+This modified CrypTen that decoupled the offline and online phases is used as the baseline in our experiments.
+We then implemented all the pipeline schemes on top of the modified Crypten framework to measure the performance of the MPC-Pipe.

-\subsubsection{Models evaluated}
+\subsection{Models evaluated}

-We evaluated MPC-Pipe on two major Machine Learning workloads: 1) a Transformer-based model and 2) Convolution Neural Networks.
-The Transformer architecture we selected is the one used in popular Natural Language Processing models \cite{bert, roberta, xlm, xlmr}, and the CNN models we selected are VGG16\cite{vgg} and ResNet50\cite{resnet}.
+We evaluated MPC-Pipe on two major Machine Learning workloads: 1) a Transformer encoder and 2) Convolution Neural Networks.
+The Transformer encoder is a single layer Transformer encoder with a configuration of (H=1024, A=16), and the input sequence length is 512, which is the identical Transformer configuration to BERT-large and XLM-R. CNN models we evaluated are ResNet-50 (25m params, ImageNet size input) and VGG16 (138m params, ImageNet size input).